Scone Abbey: Rediscovery

-The precise location of Scone Abbey had long remained a mystery, but archaeologists pinpointed the location using magnetic resonance imaging technology.
+The precise location of Scone Abbey had long remained a mystery, but a team of archaeologists (run by Doctor Oliver O'Grady) pinpointed the location using geophysical survey.
 The find revealed the structure to have been somewhat larger than had been imagined and revealed that the Moot Hill had at some point been surrounded by a ditch and palisade; marking it out not as a defensive position but as a hugely significant sanctum within which kings professed their vows to the people of Scotland.
 A stylised illustration of the abbey on one of its seals suggests that it was a major Romanesque building, with a central tower crowned with a spire.
 In 2008 an archaeological dig at the abbey revealed burials with three complete human skeletons.